PositivPy/panama-papers/README.md

 # Panama Papers: Data Cleaning Exercise

-This **offshore leak data** was *hand typed in multiple languages* (English, French, Spanish, Portuguese, German) by an international team of journalist, the **raw dataset is not ready for analysis**.
+The panama papers **offshore leak data** was *hand typed in multiple languages* (English, French, Spanish, Portuguese, German) by an international team of journalist, the **raw dataset is not ready for analysis**.

 You will find here 3 jupyter notebooks to help you clean this database.